top of page

 Govenor Robert L. Gomez sent Mexican food as gifts to politician to promote San Antonio Mexican restaurants.
 He eventually made Taco Week and Taco Month a holiday in Texas as a way to promote restaurants.

-How To Celebrate National Taco Day
+How To Celebrate Taco Tuesday

 Photo Source: Flicker/Social Woodlands